Skip to main content

 Frequently Asked Questions

-FIRST UNITED NATIONAL BANK has a Bank Health Score of A (87/100).
+First United National Bank has a Bank Health Score of A (87/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.82%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST UNITED NATIONAL BANK holds $346M in total assets and $331M in total deposits.
-It is located in FRYBURG, PENNSYLVANIA (FDIC Certificate #7886).
+First United National Bank holds $346M in total assets and $331M in total deposits.
+It is headquartered in Fryburg, Pennsylvania (FDIC Certificate #7886).

-FIRST UNITED NATIONAL BANK has a Tier 1 capital ratio of 15.82%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.92%, and the return on assets is 0.09%.
+First United National Bank has a Tier 1 capital ratio of 15.82%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.92%, and the return on assets is 0.09%.

 Yes.
-FIRST UNITED NATIONAL BANK is FDIC-insured (Certificate #7886).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First United National Bank is FDIC-insured (Certificate #7886).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: